E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Experimental Results

 \subsection{Multiclass Classification Results}

 We are now considering the multiclass classification problem, where the classifier aims to distinguish between different types of attacks as well as benign traffic.
 This is a much harder problem than in the binary case.
-For the evaluation of the E-GraphSAGE classifier in the multiclass scenario, we considered the same six NIDS datasets as for the binary case.
-Depending on the NIDS dataset, the number of attack classes range between 5 and 10.
-Table~\ref{tab:multi-unsw-nb15} shows the Detection Rate (DR) and the F-Score for each individual attack class, including the benign class, for the UNSW-NB15 and its Netflow counterpart (NF-UNSW-NB15).
-We observe that the results vary significantly across the different flow types, with some attack types such as `Generic' and 'Shellcode' achieving a high Detection Rate of 98.58\% and 86.98\% respectively, in contrast to `Backdoor' and `Analysis' with corresponding values as low as 7.30\% and 4.48\%.
-This variation among different attack types corresponds with results reported in the literature \cite{Ullah}\cite{Mohammad}.
+For the evaluation of the E-GraphSAGE classifier in the multiclass scenario, we considered the same four NIDS datasets as for the binary case.
+Depending on the NIDS dataset, the number of attack classes range between 4 and 9.

-The results also show some differences between the two variants of the UNSW-NB15 datasets, which is not unexpected, given the very different feature sets.
-The last row of the table also shows the weighted averages of the performance metrics, for both dataset variants.
-Overall, a weighted F1-Score of 0.98 for UNSW-NB15 and 0.97 for UNSW-NB15 represent solid results for the E-GraphSAGE classifier.

-Tables \ref{tab:multi-bot-iot} and \ref{tab:multi-ton-iot} show the corresponding results for the BoT-IoT and ToN-IoT datasets, and their respective Netflow counterparts.
-For the BoT-IoT dataset with its original format and feature set, a very weighted high Detection Rate and F1-Score is achieved for all the 5 traffic classes (4 attack classes plus benign class), with a weighted average of 99.99\% and 1.00 respectively.
+Tables \ref{tab:multi-bot-iot} and \ref{tab:multi-ton-iot} show the corresponding results for the BoT-IoT and ToN-IoT datasets and their respective Netflow counterparts.
+For the BoT-IoT dataset with its original format and feature set, a very high weighted Detection Rate and F1-Score is achieved for all the 5 traffic classes (4 attack classes plus benign class), with a weighted average of 99.99\% and 1.00 respectively.
 The corresponding numbers for the NF-BoT-IoT dataset are significantly lower, with a weighted average DR value of 78.16\% and weighted F1-Score of 0.81.

-The results for the ToN-IoT datasets show a high weighted average Detection Rate (86.78\%) and F1-Score (0.87), but the values vary significantly for the individual traffic classes, similar to the UNSW-NB15 dataset.
+The results for the ToN-IoT datasets show a high weighted average Detection Rate (86.78\%) and F1-Score (0.87), but the values vary significantly for the individual traffic classes.
 As for the BoT-IoT dataset, we observe a significantly lower classification performance for the NetFlow variant of the BoT-IoT dataset.
 This can be explained by the very different nature of the feature set.
-While the original feature sets include specifically engineered features to detect the attack classes included in the dataset, the NetFlow variant consist of relatively simple and generic features.
+While the original feature sets include specifically engineered features to detect the attack classes included in the dataset, the NetFlow variants consist of relatively simple and generic features.